jorgemedra/Algorithms/Readme.md

 ## V0.1 (November 3th, 2017)

-- First version with implement the next Algoritms
+- First version with implement the next Algorithms

     1. Stable Matching, using a Stack structure.
     2. Priority Queue, using a Heap Structure that has been developed inhouse.